 “Generalisations about the national character always run the risk of overstating their case.
 But Anne Summers is on pretty safe ground when she talks about the way we have prided ourselves on our luck and made it the central motif of our way of life …” Fiona Capp, The Age, 6 December 2008 Read rest of the review

 “Summers launches into a rattling yarn about a problem gambler whose daring and stealth were so spectacular she’s the sort of character Hollywood could make a gripping movie about.
 With practiced skill, Summers returns to the meteoric career of Renea Hughes, deftly tracing it to larger issues of systemic corruption in NSW.”
 Ken Haley, “Magnificent Obsession” The Canberra Times 11 October, 2008 p.
 15

 “Rather like Donald Horne’s oft-misquoted (and mis-remembered) “lucky country” epithet, Summers’s view of luck in the Australian context is double-edged and dangerous.
 Americans, she writes, have enshrined the right to happiness, while Australians want the right to pursue luck.
-Diana Simmonds, Sydney Alumni Magazine, Autumn 2009 Read rest of the review.
+Diana Simmonds, Sydney Alumni Magazine, Autumn 2009.

 Blog posts, pings and trackbacks: